Early Prime Day deal: Buy the Eero 6 mesh router, get a free Echo Dot and free Hue bulbs

-Just last week, Amazon announced two brand-new Eero mesh routers that add in a Zigbee hub for connecting with things like smart lights and smart locks, as well as full support for Wi-Fi 6, the newest and fastest version of Wi-Fi.
-Called the Eero 6 and Eero Pro 6, they're available for preorder now.
+Just last week, Amazon announced two brand-new Eero mesh routers, the Eero 6 and Eero Pro 6.
+Like the names suggest, each one adds in full support for Wi-Fi 6, the newest and most advanced version of Wi-Fi, plus a Zigbee hub for connecting with things like smart lights and smart locks.
 And while Prime Day doesn't officially start until Oct.
-13, deals on both of the new Eero 6 systems are already live.
+13, preorder deals on both of the new Eero 6 systems are already live.
 In both cases, the overall prices for the systems are unchanged, but Amazon is throwing in some free devices to sweeten the pot.

 The cost for a three-piece Eero 6 system with the router and two range-extending satellite devices is $279.
 That system won't hit stores until early November, but if you're willing to preorder, you can currently get it bundled with a free Echo Dot and two free Philips Hue bulbs.
 Total cost: still $279, which is a heck of a deal.